-Why would process management software be any exception?
+Why would workflow management software be any exception?

 There is a whole lot of "enterprise-grade"software on the market with generally awful user experience.
 CRMs and ERPs are notorious for this, and their workflow and process features tend to be not user-friendly.

 And at every company, there's at least one tool or system that everyone complains about – be it bugs, poor user experience, slow loading times, etc.

 Your workflow management application cannot be that tool.

 You will likely be running everyday business operations on your workflow management tool.
 At least one, if not multiple teams will interact with it daily.
 It needs to be a tool that people want to work with – otherwise, they just won't, and will likely revert back to status quo manual operations.

 Bottom line: if your workflow management tool isn't making it easier (and faster) to organize and execute work, then it wasn't designed well.
 So do yourself a favor and make good design a priority up front.

 Thanks to modern workflow management applications, real, measurable automation of your most complex business operations is not only possible, but also affordable for businesses of all sizes.